marcomessa/vr-portal-scene/README.md

 # Vr Portal Scene
 This scene based on exercise 49 - "Portal Scene" of the epic course "[ThreeJS Journey](https://threejs-journey.com/)" by [Bruno Simon](https://twitter.com/bruno_simon).
+It uses ThreeJS WebXR API to create a full immersive vr experience around the original scene.

 ## Running in browser
 - I really suggest [this extension](https://chrome.google.com/webstore/detail/immersive-web-emulator/cgffilbpcibhmcfbgggfhfolhkfbhmik) for testing vr experience in your browser